AndrewEC/diff-tools/README.md

 # diff-tools
 Command line tools for detecting changes in the directory structure of a given folder.

+**Important**: It is recommended to run the `CreateEnv.ps1` script before executing any of the below commands.

 ### scan
 Utility to scan the structure of all folders and files in a given folder and write them to a YAML file.